akda5id/lunch_sheets/README.md

 ### Settings:
 In the Lunch Money menu, there is an option to "Update Categories".
 Run this if you change the name, grouping, or hide from budget, income, etc. of categories.
 I cache them between runs as I don't expect them to change often, so it's a manual update.
 Note that if you do adjust them, it will only update for transactions in LookbackDays (see below).
 If you want to rerun on all transactions, just delete or rename the LM-Transactions-All sheet.

-There are a few things at the top of [Code.gs](https://github.com/akda5id/lunch_sheets/blob/main/Code.js) that you can adjust:
+There are a few things at the top of [Code.gs](Code.js) that you can adjust:

-LMdebug: write tracing info to the apps script log, if you are having trouble with the script, this might help us figure out what's going on.
+LMdebug: Write tracing info to the apps script log, if you are having trouble with the script, this might help us figure out what's going on.

 jumpOnFinish: If you want it to take you to the end of a sheet after an update is run.
 False will leave you wherever you were when you ran the update.